XiaodanXing/Guide4Yanglab/README.md

 For more instructions on how to start training procedures, please see in [training and testing](Train.md).

+For more instructions on how to set up on Google Colab, please see in [Set up Google Colab](Colab.md).

 If you have questions, please post it on issues, or find answers in  [FAQ](FAQ.md).